 Keep in mind that a shorter rower means a shorter slide rail.
 This rower has a 43-inch rail, whereas machines like the Concept2 RowErg have about a 54-inch rail.
 A more compact rower could be problematic for taller people.

 Our testers were impressed that a 50-pound machine touts a weight capacity of 285 pounds.
 That’s more than some of the other models on this list.
 We don’t know how durable this rower will be over time; it does have a steel seat rail, but there are a lot of plastic components, including the foot cradles and flywheel housing.
-It doesn’t shake or tremor in use even when moving quickly, though.
+It doesn’t shake or tremble in use even when moving quickly, though.

 This rower does what you need it to do: Gives you a full-body workout and tracks your metrics on an extremely basic LCD display.
 Like we always say, you get what you pay for.
 Don’t expect a lot of extras from this Sunny Health & Fitness rower, though it does have a device holder, water bottle holder, and padded seat for comfort.